Do you want to travel somewhere affordable? We’ve got you covered. These are the best cheap places to travel worldwide, from some top travel bloggers.

 - Best Boracay Itinerary to Follow

 But why Pakistan?
-Unbeknownst to most, Pakistan is home to epic mountains (including K2, the world’s second-highest), amazingly hospitable people, and some incredible history.
-The safety situation has greatly improved in recent times, and you can wander around most of the country without needing to worry about any security issues.
+Unbeknownst to most, Pakistan is home to epic mountains (including K2, the world’s second-highest), amazingly hospitable people, and incredible history.
+The safety situation has dramatically improved recently, and you can wander around most of the country without worrying about security issues.

 Eating out in Georgetown won’t break the bank either and you will be spoilt for choice with the huge range of street food stalls and hawker centers selling cheap classic Penang dishes and other Asian cuisines for just a few Malaysian ringgit each – you can eat to your heart’s content!

-Mulu National Park is located in the Malaysian section of Borneo and is a UNESCO world heritage site due to its astounding caves and unique ecosystems.
-Being surrounded by jungle in every direction Mulu is an ideal location for budget travelers who love adventure, exploration and aren’t afraid of getting muddy!
+Mulu National Park is located in the Malaysian section of Borneo and is a UNESCO World Heritage Site due to its astounding caves and unique ecosystems.
+Being surrounded by jungle in every direction, Mulu is an ideal location for budget travelers who love adventure and exploration and aren’t afraid of getting muddy!